powsybl/powsybl.github.io/pages/contributing/index.md

 # Contributing

+## Code of conduct
+This project applies the [LF Energy Code of Conduct](https://www.lfenergy.org/about/code-of-conduct/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to the project's Technical Steering Committee [powsybl-tsc@lists.lfenergy.org](mailto:powsybl-tsc@lists.lfenergy.org).

 ## License and Developer Certificate of Origin
 PowSyBl is an open source framework licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 By contributing to PowSyBl, you accept and agree to the terms and conditions for your present and future contributions submitted to PowSyBl.